scalacenter/scalafix/website/src/main/tut/docs/users/configuration.md

 ## Per source file

-It's possible to supress false positives linter message over source file regions using comments.
+It's possible to suppress false positives linter message over source file regions using comments.
 This provides fine grained control over what to report

-There are two alternative way to supress linter messages with a single expression using scalafix:ok or with scalafix:off/on to toogle until the end of file.
+There are two alternative way to suppress linter messages with a single expression using scalafix:ok or with scalafix:off/on to toggle until the end of file.

 ### Enable or Disable until the end of file